Police received report on Sunday morning that injured man had been found in Foreglen Road area

-PSNI confirm name of man who died following Dungiven hit and run incident
+PSNI confirm name of man who died following suspected hit and run incident in Dungiven

 Police have confirmed that he was 69-year-old Patrick Flanagan from the Derry area.